stevefarwell/angular2-snapsvg-demo/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.9.

+Add SnapSvg
+npm install snapsvg --save
+npm install @types/snapsvg --save-dev

+update angular-cli-build to include:
+'snapsvg/dist/*.js'

+in src/ index.html, add <script src="vendor/snapsvg/dist/snap.svg.js"></script>

+in the Typescript files where you want to use snap, after the imports add: declare var Snap: any;

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.